-And of course, I’m now I’m sharing the so-called “journey of life” with my Filipina ladyboy girlfriend.
-In the past years, whether as a couple or with a fellowship, we have travelled to white sand paradise beaches, dined at floating resto on lakes and seas, hopped around unspoiled islands, hiked over mountains and even volcanoes.
+And of course, I’m now sharing the so-called “journey of life” with my Filipina ladyboy girlfriend.
+In the past years, whether as a couple or with a fellowship, we have travelled to white sand paradise beaches, dined at floating resto on lakes and seas, hopped around unspoiled islands, and hiked over mountains and even volcanoes.

 We have collected so many beautiful memories.
 But I often think that images and stories can’t make justice enough to these marvels, you really have to see it yourself!

-Here below, I made a compilation based on my experience as well feedback I gathered from friends touring the Philippines with their ladyboy date.
+Here below, I made a compilation based on my experience as well as feedback I gathered from friends touring the Philippines with their ladyboy date.

 With that being said…